 Meanwhile, in a Portsmouth PFI hospital, owned by HICL, 700 jobs are being cut, and wards are closing down.
 This pattern will be repeated across the country.
 The millions in profits being diverted offshore could and should be re-invested in our schools and hospitals.

 PFI has always been a huge drain on the public sector, costing billions over the odds – but the galling spectre of one hospital for the price of two is even more disgusting in the current financial climate.

 And now, not content with charging over the odds for changing light bulbs or running catering contracts, these private companies are cheating the country out of millions in taxes.

 The Tories are intent on bringing in the private sector to run public services, and this will be the result; money that should be re-invested in giving the public better services goes straight into the profits of greedy business, lining shareholders’ pockets.
 Through the financial crisis, UNISON has been calling for a fairer route to recovery, and a huge part of our alternative plan includes fair taxation, a Robin Hood Tax on the banks, and making sure companies pay their fair share in tax.

 There is no way that companies not paying their fair share towards our country should have anything to do with our public services.
 The government must crack down on the tax dodging companies like HSBC-owned HICL, hold them to account and make them pay their fair share.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.